June 25 2009

 I get incredibly frustrated when I see the school system smothering students with such pseudo-rationality, faking fair debate by paying lip service to an opposing argument, while all the while setting up the orthodox opinion as the only right answer.

 The breakdown of the argument that illegal downloads harm creativity is emphasized by research which questions the so-called ‘fact’ that piracy stifles content creation.
 There is also evidence that people who download music illegally actually spend more money on music.
-While hotly disputed, this does call into question the ethics of punishment in infringement cases and many people are starting to wonder: Are downloads really killing the music industry?
+While hotly disputed, this does call into question the ethics of punishment in infringement cases where many people are starting to wonder: Are downloads really killing the music industry?
 Or is it something else?.

-It may not be immediately clear to students that the ideals being promoted by lovemusic.co.nz are representative of music industry lobby groups and corporate interests who are sponsoring such competitions in order to have their agenda brought into the classroom in a ‘friendly’ and easily digestible format.
+It may not be immediately clear to students that the ideals being promoted by lovemusic.co.nz are representative of music industry lobby groups and corporate interests who are sponsoring these competitions in order to have their agenda brought into the classroom in a ‘friendly’ and easily digestible format.

 Independent thought is not an option being encouraged by lovemusic.co.nz because they only link to websites that tell one side of the story.
 To me, it is utterly unacceptable that students are being encouraged to plainly regurgitate corporate opinion to gain NCEA credits when they could be learning to think critically for themselves.
 To be fair to everyone who is affected and influenced by this issue, it is important to consult sources that have opposing viewpoints, and try to understand who is arguing what.